kaulcodes/SamikshaKaul_BITSPILANI/README.md

-# Bajaj Health Datathon 2025 – Bill Extraction API
+# Bajaj Health Datathon 2025 - Vision-First Bill Extraction API

 ## Problem Summary
-This project implements a solution for extracting line items from multi-page medical bills provided as PDFs or images.
-The API exposes a POST `/extract-bill-data` endpoint that accepts a document URL and returns structured JSON data containing line items per page, following the problem statement's schema.
+This project implements a high-accuracy solution for extracting line items from complex medical bills, pharmacy receipts, and generic invoices.
+The API exposes a POST `/extract-bill-data` endpoint that accepts a document URL and returns structured JSON data.

+**Key Features:**
+* **Vision-First Architecture:** Unlike traditional OCR, this solution uses **Gemini 1.5 Flash Vision** to "see" the document.
+This allows it to handle handwritten prescriptions, "whitener" corrections, and complex side-by-side receipt layouts that break standard parsers.
+* **Production-Grade Reliability:** Implements smart **Async Throttling** (Semaphore logic) to handle rate limits gracefully without crashing.
+* **Math Validation:** Includes a post-processing "Math Repair" layer that cross-verifies Rate * Qty = Amount to ensure data integrity.

+## Approach & Differentiators

+### 1. Vision vs. OCR
+We moved beyond legacy OCR (Tesseract).
+By feeding the raw document images to a Multimodal LLM, we achieve superior accuracy on:
+* **Handwriting:** Deciphers scribbled pharmacy notes.
+*   **Handwriting:** Deciphers scribbled pharmacy notes.
+*   **Structure:** Understands implicit table columns without visible grid lines.
+*   **Context:** Distinguishes between a "Subtotal" line and a "Line Item" to prevent double-counting.

 ## Approach
 - **Document Loading**: The API accepts a URL (or local path), downloads the file to a temporary location.
 - **PDF and Image Handling**: Uses `pdf2image` to convert PDF pages to images and `Pillow` for image manipulation.
-- **OCR**: Utilizes `pytesseract` (Tesseract OCR) to extract text and layout information from each page.
-- **LLM Extraction**: Uses **Google Gemini 1.5 Flash** to intelligently parse the OCR text, identifying line items, filtering out noise, and structuring the data into the required JSON format.
+- **Vision Extraction**: Uses **Google Gemini 1.5 Flash (Vision)** to directly analyze bill images.
+This bypasses traditional OCR (Tesseract) errors and handles handwriting, complex layouts, and "whitener" marks significantly better.
+- **Parallel Processing**: Implements a **Map-Reduce** strategy with `asyncio` to process multiple pages concurrently, reducing processing time for large documents (e.g., 12 pages) from >300s to <80s.
 - **Total Count**: `total_item_count` is calculated as the sum of all extracted items across all pages.

 ## API Behaviour